 At Exploris, we provide special education and related services according to the federal mandates of the Individual with Disabilities Education Act (IDEA) and the regulations of the North Carolina Public School Law, Article 9.

-If you would like to request that your child be evaluated for special education services or if you have questions regarding your child’s IEP and services please contact your child’s teacher of record or our EC Coordinator, Carol Evans (email@example.com).
+If you would like to request that your child be evaluated for special education services or if you have questions regarding your child’s IEP and services please contact your child’s teacher of record or our EC Coordinator, Jessica Harrison (email@example.com).